lapatel22/spike_in_correspondence_2024/spike_correspondence_figure1b.md

     Signal at Peaks: Area under Histogram Curve</a>
   - <a href="#make-line-of-expected-signal"
     id="toc-make-line-of-expected-signal">Make line of expected signal:</a>
+  - <a href="#scale-signal-set-minimum-signal-to-0-maximum-signal-to-1"
+    id="toc-scale-signal-set-minimum-signal-to-0-maximum-signal-to-1">scale
+    signal, set minimum signal to 0, maximum signal to 1</a>
+  - <a href="#make-line-of-expected-signal-1"
+    id="toc-make-line-of-expected-signal-1">Make line of expected
+    signal:</a>
   - <a href="#plot-read-normalized-signal-vs-expected-signal-fig-1b"
     id="toc-plot-read-normalized-signal-vs-expected-signal-fig-1b">Plot Read
     normalized signal vs expected signal: Fig 1b</a>